From whale watching to adventure playgroundsโWarrnambool is packed with family fun!

 Middle Island Maremma Project isn’t strictly a tourist attraction but it is one of Warrnambool’s most famous projects.

-Faced with the decline of their feathered friends, the people involved in the project undertook a radical approach and trained two Maremma dogs to become penguin guardians.
-There are guided ‘Meet the Maremma’ tours offered in Summer at low tide which are run by the Warrnambool City Council.
+The childrenโs book Chooks in Dinner Suits tells the same story in a warm and funny way, perfect for younger readers.
+There are guided โMeet the Maremmaโ tours offered in Summer at low tide which are run by the Warrnambool City Council.

 Where to Eat in Warrnambool